f5devcentral/f5-agility-labs-nginx/docs/class12/intro.rst

 - The username **lab** and password **f5Appw0rld!** will work for every login unless specifically noted.
 - Traffic and attack generators are running to help generate statistics, events and attacks.
 - To paste text into the lab, right-click your mouse and select **Paste** as keyboard shortcuts are not consistent between applications.
-- The screen resolution for the Remote Desktop connection is selected when conencting to the session.
+- The screen resolution for the Remote Desktop connection is selected when connecting to the session.
 Choose a resolution that works best for you.

 .. note:: To allow for easy reference back to this page, hold CTRL (Windows) or CMD (Mac) while clicking the **Next** button below to continue in a new tab.